ryannair02/MIST4610-GP-2/README.md

 Justification:
 This visualization illustrates the companies (BMW, Chrysler, Ford, General Motors, Volkswagon) that are the more prevalent recall offenders as well as the count of the number of airbag-related recalls around their product offerings between the years 2014-2021.

+Conclusion:

+According to our findings, between the years of 2014-2021, General Motors had the most number of recalls in the period (81) followed by Chrysler and Ford tied at 61 recalls, Volkswagon at 60, and BMW at 57 recalls.
+This in part maybe caused by the Takata airbag recall which originated in the year of 2014.
+These five companies were the overwhelming majority of all auto manufacturer companies' recalls.